SlugLab/Bede-linux/Documentation/virt/kvm/halt-polling.rst

   global max polling interval (halt_poll_ns) then the host will always poll for the entire block time and thus cpu utilisation will go to 100%.

-- Halt polling essentially presents a trade off between power usage and latency and the module parameters should be used to tune the affinity for this.
+- Halt polling essentially presents a trade-off between power usage and latency and the module parameters should be used to tune the affinity for this.
 Idle cpu time is essentially converted to host kernel time with the aim of decreasing latency when entering the guest.

 - Halt polling will only be conducted by the host when no other tasks are runnable on that cpu, otherwise the polling will cease immediately and schedule will be invoked to allow that other task to run.
-Thus this doesn't allow a guest to denial of service the cpu.
+Thus this doesn't allow a guest to cause denial of service of the cpu.